 We must inform all parents and carers that there may be occasions where we have to make safeguarding referrals to external agencies, without parental notification.
 In these cases, we assure you that we are always acting in the best interests of a child’s safety.

-From September 2016 will have introduced a half-termly safeguarding newsletter to support parents with issues such as dealing with online dangers, social media etc…
+We occasionally produce safeguarding newsletter to support parents with issues such as dealing with online dangers, social media etc…

 What is the Prevent Duty?

 Prevent is a government strategy designed to stop people becoming terrorists or supporting terrorist or extremist causes.
 The Prevent Strategy covers all types of terrorism and extremism, including the extreme right wing, violent Islamist groups and other causes.